HumanCellAtlas/data-portal-content/content/privacy/privacy/privacy.md

 >Zendesk Global HQ\
 >1019 Market St, San Francisco, CA 94103, United States

-There are no personal data transfers to international organisations.
-However, EMBL as a joint controller of this service is an international organisation.
+There are no personal data transfers to international organizations.
+However, EMBL as a joint controller of this service is an international organization.
 Further details on EMBL’s data protection principles are accessible [here](https://www.embl.de/aboutus/administration/legal-services/data-protection/index.html).

 ### 6. How long do we keep your personal data?